 Seals are carnivores that mostly consume fish, crabs, squid, and mollusks, in contrast to manatees, who are herbivores.

 Manatees and seals have different morphologies, although they are not closely related.
-Manatees are never out of the water; seals are semiaquatic and spend a portion of their daily lives on land.
+Animals like manatees are never out of the water; seals are semiaquatic and spend a portion of their daily lives on land.

 10. Beluga Whale